 This software is available in two editions:

-This software is a 32 bit program that operates equally well in either 32 bit or 64 bit operating systems.
+or 64 bit operating systems.
 (We no longer test on Windows older than 10.)

 The software requires IPv4 network access (LAN, WAN or VPN) from your computer to the managed switches.
 (IPv6 not currently supported, but support is planned)